 Multiplayer and shooters has a long and vibrant history, whether it was the incredibly addicting multiplayer of Quake Arena or the couch co-op of Goldeneye on the Nintendo 64.
 I don’t pretend to be able to give a full account of shooter history, but I’ll give a small snippet for context.
 For the most part, shooters, before recently, relied heavily on their single player mode because the online infrastructure simply wasn’t there.
 Or, more importantly, it couldn’t be counted on.
 Thus, games that thrived on LAN parties and online engagements still had major single player modes, creating the tradition that multiplayer shooters would always be equipped with a campaign.

 While there are many factors involved, it’s fair to say that hit games such as Halo 2 and Call of Duty: Modern Warfare really pushed the casual market, which had generally been absent, into the online shooter arena, thus creating a major demand for online shooters.
+More people than ever before are looking into how to enter warzone tournaments in order to win some money through gaming.
 With the emerging console infrastructure as well as better infrastructure on PCs, multiplayer became a hot commodity and was selling games on its own merits.
 In the case of Call of Duty, it became a mega-franchise and an incredible money-maker for Activision.
 This, and like successes, opened up the floodgates and it hasn’t really been stemmed yet.

 While, in the past, multiplayer shooters would be accompanied by a single player mode, it wasn’t a given that the reverse would be true.
 Both first and, more often, third person shooters would be made without any multiplayer.
 This began to change relatively recently.
 You can see the footprints of this trend in games such as Bioshock 2 or Dead Space 2, both sequels to major, single player games, and both contained a terrible, shoehorned-in multiplayer mode.
 It wasn’t just hits, though.
 Even flops like the Bionic Commando sequel had a random mode just to tick the box of having multiplayer.
 Each of these games had a great (or passable for Bionic Commando) single player game, but the games were otherwise marred by their multiplayer.